Simon Says (band)

+Simon Says is an American alternative metal band from Sacramento, California.
+The band's lineup consists of lead vocalist Matt Franks, guitarist Zac Diebels, bassist Mike Arrieta, and drummer Chris Robyn.

-Simon Says was an American rock band from Sacramento, California.
-In 2001, they changed their name to Key to Arson, and they broke up in 2004.
+In 2001, the band changed their name to Key to Arson, and they broke up in 2004.
+In 2023, Simon Says reunited, added their albums to streaming music platforms, and promised new music would be coming in the future.

 History

 Simon Says was formed by a group of California high schoolers (Matt Franks, Zac Diebels, and Mike Johnston) who got their start playing high school auditoriums around the state in the early 1990s.
 Adding bassist Mike Arrieta in 1995, the group self-released two records, which attracted the attention of manager Jeff Saltzman.
-Saltzman set them up with Cake's producer Mark Needham and got them signed to Hollywood Records in July 1998.
-In 1999, they released their major-label debut, Jump Start, which yielded two hit modern rock singles, and the follow-up Shut Your Breath netted a third radio hit.
+Saltzman set them up with noted mixer/producer Mark Needham and got them signed to Hollywood Records in July 1998.
+In 1999, they released their major-label debut, Jump Start, which yielded two hit modern rock singles, and the follow-up Shut Your Breath netted a third radio hit, "Blister".
+The group appeared on the ESPN X Games Experience tour in 1999.

 In 2001, Simon Says left Hollywood Records over promotional issues and changed their name to Key to Arson; soon after, drummer Mike Johnston left the band, to be replaced by Dave "Stixx" Marich.
 In 2004, Key to Arson announced the completion of an album entitled Light 'Em Up, but by the end of the year the band had broken up.
 It is now known that Zac Diebels and Matt Franks have formed Automatic Static and will release a full album soon as of 2012, called Number IV.